 We meet on Sundays at 10.10am at the Northwest Arts Center, a building that was originally a church and is now an events center and park for the city of Bellevue.
 The address is 9825 NE 24th St, Bellevue, WA 98004.
 A map is provided below.

 Children make up a good portion of our parish.
-We have a well-developed program for ages 3-10, drawing largely from the Godly Play and Young Children in Worship curricula.
-There is a "cry room" with toddler toys available to parents tending to younger ones, and older children are considered an integral part of the parish, so we keep them in with their families for worship.
+We have two well-developed programs for ages 3-11, drawing largely from the Godly Play and Young Children in Worship curricula.
+For the youngest children, we also have a nursery (with audio piped in, for parents who want to listen but need to step out).
+Older children are considered an integral part of the parish, so we keep them in with their families for worship.
 Indeed, about half of our time together is spent with all ages together sharing in worship.
+All our volunteers working with children must supply a personal reference and are run through a national background check under Shepherd's Watch, a service provided by the well-established ministry organization, Group.

 Also, you might be glad to know that our building is fully handicap accessible, and our communion bread is free of most major allergens (and yet tastes great!).